Henri Fabre (1882 – 1984)

 Edward Wakefield had visited him at Marseilles shortly beforehand.
 Wakefield did so again, this time in the company of Oscar Gnosspelius, during October 1910 at the Grand Palais, Paris where Fabre’s aircraft was being exhibited.

-The Hydravion, like Waterbird, had a Gnome 50 hp engine, but the airframe was not of a practical design.
+Like Waterbird, the Hydravion had a Gnome 50 hp engine, but the airframe was not of a practical design.
 Fabre’s floats were flat-bottomed, with a curved upper surface, so as to generate lifting force either in the air or on water; in contrast to Wakefield’s floats which were ‘stepped‘.

 Windermere: birthplace of British naval and civil marine aeroplanes